Colleges by Location

 Campus Life

 Not everything at University of New Hampshire is about learning and grades: campus life is an essential part of your educational experience.
-Check out some information about campus life at University of New Hampshire.
+Check out some information about social life at University of New Hampshire.

-Its campus spans 2,600 acres.
+Its campus is 2,600 acres in size.

 Student Organizations